MhZmn/Coords-Logger/README.md

 # Coords-Logger
-A Simple Mod That Privately Logs Coords In Chat (Only Visible To Your Player)
+A Simple Mod That Privately Logs Coords In Chat (Only Visible To You)